Expensify/App/help/README.md

 1. Open the Terminal command line in macOS.
 2. Navigate to the `help` folder in the command line.
 3. Run `jekyll serve`.
-4. Open localhost:4000 in the browser to site running locally.
+4. Open localhost:4000 in the browser to see the site running locally.
-5. Modify an .html or .md file and refresh the page in the browser.
+5. Modify a `.html` or `.md` file and refresh the page in the browser.

 # How the project is structured